 Retail brokerage deposits surged in 2020

 Consumer deposits for retail brokerages have grown significantly since 2019.
-Among a select group of brokerages, overall deposits increased 283 percent between January 2019 and March 2021.
+Among a select group of brokerages, overall deposits observed in Bloomberg Second Measure’s dataset increased 283 percent between January 2019 and March 2021.
 All of the brokerage firms in our analysis (Fidelity, TD Ameritrade, Robinhood, and Webull) exhibit the same growth patterns, with significant spikes in March 2020 and January 2021 during periods of heightened market activity.

 Robinhood has grown quickly over the past two years.
 In January 2019, Robinhood represented 11 percent of deposits in this competitive set of brokerages, while TD Ameritrade represented 36 percent of deposits.
 By March 2021, Robinhood grew to 23 percent of deposits compared to 30 percent for TD Ameritrade.
 That same month, Robinhood confidentially filed its Form S-1 with the SEC in preparation for an initial public offering.
-Webull, another app-based brokerage, has also grown in size during this period, from under 0.1 percent in January 2019 to 3 percent in March 2021.
+Webull, another app-based brokerage, has also grown its share of deposits during this period, from under 0.1 percent in January 2019 to 3 percent in March 2021.

 Robinhood leads the pack in terms of customer count

-Robinhood may not be the largest broker by deposits, but it has by far the most customers among our chosen competitive set.
-The number of Robinhood customers who made a deposit each month grew 378 percent between January 2019 and March 2021, compared to 145 percent for Fidelity and 216 percent for TD Ameritrade during the same period.
+Robinhood may not be the largest broker by deposits, but it has by far the most monthly depositing customers among our chosen competitive set.
+The number of Robinhood customers who made a deposit in a given month grew 378 percent between January 2019 and March 2021, compared to 145 percent for Fidelity and 216 percent for TD Ameritrade during the same period.

 Webull was founded in 2018 and is the youngest company in the competitive set.
 While it is currently the smallest, its customer base is growing quickly, with a 123 percent increase in monthly depositing customers from November 2020 and March 2021 alone.